UTDNebula/website/docs/about/roles/nebula-data-service-lead.md

 - Ensuring the Nebula Data Service is accessible at all times
 - Managing the Nebula Data Service team (two other people)
 - Working with the Head of Product to prioritize feature development
-- Working with the Head of Design to keep the data service in line with the rest of Project Nebula’s brand
+- Working with the Head of Design to keep the data service in line with the rest of Nebula Labs’s brand
 - Keeping in touch with the Engineering Lead

 On a day-to-day basis, you would: